Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 With such potentially dire consequences, you should expeditiously contact a criminal lawyer if you find yourself the target of domestic assault accusations.
 They may mitigate the allegations and negotiate an outcome in the best interests of all involved rather than allowing the case to go to court.
 Contacting a criminal defense attorney with experience working on domestic violence cases could enable you to avoid a life-altering conviction.

-The best domestic violence lawyer in Virginia has a complete understanding of the Code of Virginia § 18.2-57.2 and can explain how this law applies to your case.
+The best domestic violence lawyer in Virginia understands the Code of Virginia § 18.2-57.2 and can explain how this law applies to your case.
 According to § 18.2-57.2, domestic assault occurs when a current or former spouse, family member, or household member touches someone to cause harm or to cause fear of harm.

 This means that a person can be charged with domestic assault even if they don’t physically harm another.
 Contact a knowledgeable Virginia domestic violence attorney for more information.